confuzedskull/G2/readme.txt

 Disclaimer:
 This program uses the OpenGL Utility Toolkit(A.K.A."GLUT") created by Mark Kilgard.
 Thanks to his work, creating cross-platform OpenGL applications is much easier.
-Since glut is not open source, I have not touched any of the source files.
+Since GLUT is not open source, I have not touched any of the source files.
 Instead, I have linked the library to the executable and included glut32.dll in the project directory.
 For more information on GLUT, visit https://www.opengl.org/resources/libraries/glut/